 The financial statements of the Authority have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.
-The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The Authority has applied all applicable GASB pronouncements.
-During 2012, the Authority adopted recently issued GASB statements No. 63 and 65 which changed the accounting for certain bond related activity.
-In accordance with the transition provisions of these statements, the Authority has elected to early adopt these statements and the changes in accounting related to them were applied retrospectively for the prior years presented.
-Please see Note 2 for additional information.
 All program and general operating funds of the Authority are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the Statement of Net Position.
 The operating statements for all funds present increases (e.g., revenues) and decreases (e.g., expenses) in net fund position.
 These funds utilize the accrual basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.

-Management believes that the present value amount of TSRs that will be collected over time is \$304,271,230, an amount equal to the net deficit position.
+Management believes that the present value amount of TSRs that will be collected over time is \$286,816,326, an amount equal to the net deficit position.